Pinterest Hidden Image

 Jump to:

-🧾 Ingredients Needed
+🧾 Ingredients

 Ingredient Notes

 • Vegan ButtermilkSoy milk is mixed with apple cider vinegar to create a buttermilk alternative that will tenderize the cake and give it a fluffy consistency.
+You can use almond milk or oat milk if you prefer.

-• Brown Sugar.
-Soft brown sugar or coconut sugar works here, my favorite is light muscovado sugar.
+• Brown Sugar: Soft brown sugar or coconut sugar works here, my favorite is light muscovado sugar.

 Pin

-mixing wet ingredients for chai cake in a large mixing bowl.Pin
+chai cake batter in a mixing bowl.Pin

 💬 FAQs